Appellate Courts >

 Christmas Day (December 25)*

 * When New Year’s Day (January 1), or Independence Day (July 4), or Veterans Day (November 11), or Christmas Day (December 25) falls on Sunday, the following day shall be a holiday.
-When any of these holidays falls on a Saturday, the corresponding holiday shall be the preceding day.
+When any of these four holidays falls on a Saturday, the corresponding holiday shall be the preceding day.